Yelp/nrtsearch/docs/highlighting.rst

 * The field must be stored, i.e. have "store: true"
 * The field must have term vectors with positions and offsets, i.e. have "termVectors: TERMS_POSITIONS_OFFSETS"
-* While not mandatory, the field must be tokenized for the highlights to be useful, i.e. have "tokenize: true" (We recently loose this restriction to allow highlighting on the non-tokenized fields.)
+* While not mandatory, the field must be tokenized for the highlights to be useful, i.e. have "tokenize: true"

 Query Syntax
 ------------